Lab 11: GPU programming

 Fix the vadd

-kernel such that it can work with different launch configurations, such as
+kernel such that it can work with different launch configurations, i.e. even if the launch configuration does not correspond to the length of arrays, it will not crash.

 @cuda threads=64 blocks=2 vadd(d_a, d_b, d_c)